 Iontophoresis uses tap water to conduct a mild electrical current through the skin’s surface.
 It’s not entirely understood how or why iontophoresis works but it works for a fair number of patients.
 When it works, one has to continue with the treatment 2-3 times weekly to maintain its effectiveness.

 The most commonly used oral medications is a type of medication that works by blocking nerve signaling.
 Although the majority of patients will typically respond to it, there are intolerable side effects that tends to develop, which include dry mouth, blurred vision, urinary retention and constipation.
 Hence, it is seldom used for actual treatment.

 Botulinum toxin stops the sweat production by blocking the nervous system from reaching the sweat glands.
-A midterm solution to sufferers, Botulinum toxin treatment for excessive sweating is an outpatient treatment that can be completed in less than an hour.
-This treatment can be done on palms, soles, underarm, forehead, cheeks, nose or any part of the body.
-Each treatment can provide relief for about 6-10 months.
+A very effective midterm solution to sufferers, Botulinum toxin treatment for excessive sweating is an outpatient treatment that can be completed in less than an hour.
+This treatment can be done on palms, underarm, forehead, cheeks, nose or any part of the body.
+Each treatment can provide relief for about 6-10 months and it is carried out painlessly by Dr Wong under numbing cream or local anaesthesia.
 For some patients, the improvement can even last longer than a year.

 A special type of surgery can be carried out that will provide long term solution to the problem of excessive sweating, only in armpits and hands.
 It involves cutting, burning or clipping a specific nerve near the neck area that controls the sweating.
 However, a side effect is that other parts of the body may sweat in excess and this is known as compensatory sweating.